aryapandit200408/Verilog_for_BETCE/README.md

       You would have to directly upload your bitstream onto an FPGA.
 If there are no logical errors, your implementation should work fine.
    10. If you have been able to succesfully implement all the above steps, **then congrats! you have successfully learned to use Verilog! and have just completed your first implementation!
 Proud of You!**

 **In some cases like basic sequential circuits like flip flops, it is impossible to run implementation or generate bitstream for Gate Level or Dataflow Level design.
-For these behavioral design should only be used.
-Why?*
+For these behavioral design should only be used: Why?*